lukepas/felix-app/README.md

 # Getting Started with Felix app

-This project was created for practise as Netflix clone app.
-Bootstraped with React, Tailwind and Redux.
+This project (Netflix clone app) was created as a practise with React, Tailwind and Redux.

 ## `npm start`